Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it pulls delivery metrics for a campaign broken down along one dimension, lists possible breakdown dimensions and returned metrics, and distinguishes from sibling tools by naming alternatives.
+The description clearly states the tool pulls delivery metrics for a campaign broken down along one dimension, listing specific breakdown options.
+It distinguishes from sibling tools by naming meta_ads_analysis_audience and meta_ads_analysis_placements as alternatives for pre-packaged splits, making its unique purpose evident.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.